huynguyencong/NHNetworkTime/README.md

 ### About this source
 NHNetworkTime is built from ios ntp open source from jbenet.
 NHNetworkTime fixed a critical bug get wrong time from origin source, and added more improvements:

-- Sync function with complete block (but not recommmend, should use notification to update everywhere you want)
 - Post notification when sync complete
 - Property make you know whether sync complete or not
 - Save offset time local to use immediately right after launch app, don't have to waiting for server